benji-cannot-code/fast-vc-linux-benchmark-run-3/Documentation/dev-tools/kunit/start.rst

 Creating a kunitconfig
 ======================
-The Python script is a thin wrapper around Kbuild as such, it needs to be configured with a ``kunitconfig`` file.
+The Python script is a thin wrapper around Kbuild.
+As such, it needs to be configured with a ``kunitconfig`` file.
 This file essentially contains the regular Kernel config, with the specific test targets as well.